 React Scheduler View Implementation

-This challenge requires you to build a functional scheduler view component in React using TypeScript.
-A scheduler view is a common UI pattern used to display events, appointments, or tasks over a period of time, allowing users to easily visualize their schedule.
-This exercise will test your understanding of React component development, state management, and basic date/time manipulation.
+This challenge asks you to build a basic scheduler view component in React using TypeScript.
+A scheduler view is a common UI element used in applications like calendar apps, appointment booking systems, and task management tools, allowing users to visualize and interact with scheduled events.
+This exercise will test your understanding of React component creation, state management, and rendering dynamic data.

 Problem Description